inbzar/docs/apps/docs/content/modules/multiwarehouse/install-modules.md

 node ./node_modules/@medusajs/medusa/dist/scripts/migrate-inventory-items.js
 ```

-You can now start the Medusa backend and use the Stock Location Module in your commerce application.
+You can now start the InBzar backend and use the Stock Location Module in your commerce application.